-Within the first week of consultation, PlaceChangers achieved 100% coverage, meaning that all proposals had received at least three responses.
+Within the first week of consultation, PlaceChangers achieved 100% coverage, meaning all proposals received at least three responses.

-Respondents could easily locate themselves with geo-location on mobile phones.
-For the cycle path proposals, they could toggle through the guided tour walking through the detail of measures going from North to South.
-For the Cullercoats option, the PlaceChangers platform selectively showed detail for one of three routing options.
+Respondents could quickly locate themselves with geo-location on mobile phones.
+For the cycle path proposals, they could toggle through the guided tour, walking through the details of measures going from North to South.
+For the Cullercoats option, the PlaceChangers platform selectively showed details for one of three routing options.

-The consultation respondents were largely supportive and complementary to the council's efforts.
-However, both opponents and proponents of the projects did not hold back in sharing critical feedback on how routes are presently used by cyclists and offering helpful suggestions on how to avoid future conflicts.
+The consultation respondents were broadly supportive and complementary to the council's efforts.
+However, both opponents and proponents of the projects did not hold back in sharing critical feedback on how cyclists presently use routes and offered helpful suggestions on how to avoid future conflicts.

-Unlike previous consultations, this approach provided the council unprecedented detailed feedback on this complex infrastructure programme.
-Armed with detailed intervention-level feedback, council engineers had everything they needed to revise the designs and produce a final version of proposals.
+Unlike previous consultations, this approach gave the council unprecedented detailed feedback on this complex infrastructure programme.
+Armed with detailed intervention-level feedback, council engineers had everything they needed to revise the designs and produce a final version of the proposals.

-At the end of the consultation, the PlaceChanger platform provided a ready-made interactive report that aggregated responses by sentiment and by individual features across 5 major consultation areas.
-The North Tyneside Council officers could download a detailed export for further analysis of responses.
+At the end of the consultation, the PlaceChanger platform provided a ready-made interactive report that aggregated responses by sentiment and individual features across five major consultation areas.
+The North Tyneside Council officers could download a detailed export for further analysis of reactions.

-The use of PlaceChangers also enabled a detailed cohort analysis of responses, for example, to see support across age groups or gender.
+PlaceChangers enabled a detailed cohort analysis of responses, for example, to see support across age groups or genders.